 A thesis or equivalent should be of high quality, giving evidence that the program provided an introduction to research.
-Format evaluation of the thesis or equivalent, described under "Theses and Dissertations," page 98, must be obtained before its submission to the Graduate College for the oral defense.
+Format evaluation of the thesis or equivalent, described under "Theses and Dissertations," page 97, must be obtained before its submission to the Graduate College for the oral defense.
 The final approved copy is bound and placed in Hayden Library.
-Copies of the Format Manual are available in the Graduate College or you may access the Web site at www.asu.edu/graduate/formatmanual/ index.html.
+Copies of the Format Manual are available in the Graduate College or on the Web site at www.asu.edu/graduate/formatmanual.